Keyboard shortcuts

 Build-time pattern

 The authored source is a LinkML schema.
 The application author runs a generator in the build pipeline.
-It emits artifacts that would otherwise be maintained by hand: JSON Schema (or Zod), JSON Forms UI schema, mapping configuration, authorization rules, calculated-field declarations (when the application adopts the trajectory described in Architectural trajectory), and any other agreed outputs.
+It emits artifacts that would otherwise be maintained by hand: JSON Schema (or Zod), JSON Forms UI schema, mapping configuration, authorization rules, a calc profile sidecar (when the application adopts calculated fields), a MetaSchema companion (when entity-level metadata extensions are needed), and any other agreed outputs.

 flowchart LR